-In cases where the replacement is performed, the recommended therapy is to start with low doses such as 0.15 to 0.3 mg per day, with constant monitoring and titration that will allow adjustment at the individual level, depending on the patient’s response.
+In cases where the replacement is performed, the recommended therapy starts with low doses such as 0.15 to 0.3 mg per day, constant monitoring, and titration that will allow adjustment at the individual level, depending on the patient’s response.

 In cases of prolactin deficiency: